A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 ‘I saw them during the game,’ Ron said.
 ‘They were gorgeous.’

-‘Hermione said they were veela, apparently they can charm men with their magic.’
-Harry felt he should at least try to defend her viewpoint while her back was turned.
+‘Hermione said they were veela, apparently they’re not fully human can charm men with their magic.’
+Harry shrugged.
 ‘So they aren’t naturally attractive.
 Well, they are, but they can also cheat.’

 ‘Anyone that looks like that is going to charm me.
-Until they grow all this feathers at least.’
+Until they grow all those feathers at least.’

 Seamus choked on a sausage.
 ‘Feathers?!’

 Ron nodded.
-‘When they got angry at the end of the match they grew feathers, beaks, then started throwing fireballs around.
+‘When they got angry at the end of the match they grew feathers and beaks, then started throwing fireballs around.
 They didn’t like that Bulgaria lost.’

 ‘Is that what started all the fires then?’
 Neville asked.